 Credibility refers to the trustworthiness of a witness.
-If there are conflicting versions of relevant events, the investigator will have to weigh each party’s credibility.
-Credibility assessments can be critical in determining whether the alleged harassment in fact occurred as many acts of harassment may be conducted behind closed doors.
+If there are different versions of relevant events, the investigator will have to weigh each party’s credibility.
+Credibility assessments can be critical in determining whether the alleged harassment or violation occurred as many acts may be conducted behind closed doors.
 Factors to consider include:

-Corroboration: Is there witness testimony (such as testimony by eye-witnesses, people who saw the person soon after the alleged incidents, or people who discussed the incidents with him or her at around the time that they occurred) or physical evidence (such as written documentation) that corroborates the party’s testimony?,,,
+Corroboration: Is there witness testimony (such as testimony by eye-witnesses, people who saw the person soon after the alleged incidents, or people who discussed the events with him or her at around the time that they occurred) or physical evidence (such as written documentation) that corroborates the party’s testimony?1,,,

 Memory plays an important role, but memory can be a false companion.
 See Taylor Beck’s brief article commenting on Daniel Schacter’s (Harvard) seminal work on memory.

 Finally, when establishing the weight of the evidence used in investigations, caution must be used in considering the weight of evidence from disreputable and unsavoury witnesses.
-Consistent with the “Veltrovec Warning”, investigators need to exercise caution in approaching the evidence of certain witnesses whose evidence plays an important role in the proof of the accused’s guilt.
+Consistent with the “Veltrovec Warning,” investigators need to exercise caution in approaching the evidence of certain witnesses whose testimony plays an essential role in the proof of the accused’s guilt.

 California Dept of Fair Employment and Housing

 Faryna v.
 Chorny, 2 D.L.R.
 354. The British Columbia Court of Appeal noted, at p.
 357